Kruti-Ritul/sitesafeai/README.md

 - **Computer Vision**: To detect and classify workers' safety gear.
 - **Real-Time Inference**: To monitor compliance on-site without manual intervention.
+- **Performance Optimization**: Using IPEX and Open VINO for maximum efficiency.
 - **Post-Processing Alerts**: Notifications via email or SMS when safety violations are detected.

 ## Features
 - Real-time detection of safety equipment (helmets, vests, etc.).
-- Optimized inference using Intel OpenVINO for faster processing.
+- Optimized inference using Intel OpenVINO and IPEX or faster processing.
 - Alerts for safety violations via email or SMS.
 - Scalable architecture for deployment on edge devices or cloud platforms.